THE LAYERING GUIDE

 - Goose down is warmer than duck down

-- Down-to-feather ratio: An 80/20 down-to-feather ratio means that 80% of the filling is down and 20% of it feathers.
-This mixture is sufficient for everyday use.
+- Down-to-feather ratio: An 80/20 down-to-feather ratio means that 80% of the filling is down and 20% is feathers.
+This mixture is enough for everyday use.
 A ratio of 94/6 is the highest available.
-Down garments should never be exclusively down, as feathers are needed to stabilise the down.
+Down garments should never be exclusively down, as feathers are needed to stabilise the down

 Fleece is referred to as 100, 200 or 300-weight fleece, which refers to the

 weight per square metre.
 This means that a 200-weight fleece weighs 200-300g/m².
 In addition to